apache/skywalking-satellite/docs/en/concepts-and-designs/project_structue.md

 # Project Structure
 - cmd: The starter of Satellite.
 - configs: Satellite configs.
-- internal: Core, Api, and common utils.
+- internal: Core, API, and common utils.
     - internal/pkg: Sharing with Core and Plugins, such as api and utils.
     - internal/satellite: The core of Satellite.
 - plugins: Contains all plugins.